The Scene For Cakchibow Cafe

 For beverages wise, we ordered some of their custom-made drinks including Carbomer, Fluticasone, and Paracetamol.
 Long story cut short, Carbomer – a mixture of apple, salt, lemon, basil, lychee, and ice cream soda; Fluticasone – a mixture of pandan, grass jelly, basil, evaporated milk, lychee, and ice cream soda; last but not least, Paracetamol – a mixture of asam boi, salt, lemon, mint, jelly with ice cream soda and the best taste goes to…. “drum roll please” – Paracetamol!
 It was generally agreed by all after all of us tasted each and every custom-made drink by them.
 “Desserts please!” one of our family requested and we have ordered The Big Donut with Ice Cream and well, it’s just a donut with ice cream.. so we found difficulty describing more here.

 Did I mention this cafe is two levels?
 There is this small yellow ladder that leads to their second floor and so we went up!
 When we got up, there is a small stage with a P.A. system (sound system) suitable to stream songs for special events like birthday party and surprise party.
 As we walk further indepth, there is a balcony with some green plants suitable for those who enjoy a clean air with nature environment.

-The overall meal was satisfying but still a little of a let down (Editors note: The M Boutique Family were still arguing in the office on how to write this review for a duration of a week after their initial sampling, and boy was the office noisy!) with a total of RM171.50 for 7 of us on the table with drinks, say about RM24.50 per person including mains, drinks, and desserts which were considered slightly high at price.
+The overall meal was satisfying but still a little of a let down (Editors note: The M Boutique Family were still arguing in the office on how to write this review for a duration of a week after their initial sampling, and boy is the office noisy!) with a total of RM171.50 for 7 of us on the table with drinks, say about RM24.50 per person including mains, drinks, and desserts which considered slightly high at price.
 Ratings? we would give it a 7/10 for the under-cooked lamb shoulder.